dkandalov/limited-wip/README.md

 ## Why?

-Assumptions:
+This plugin is intended as a tool to limit your work-in-progress (and prevent yourself from cheating).
+It's based on the following assumptions:
  - small focused changes are better than changes which go on until "everything is done"
  - people are good at self-deception and not following rules

-This plugin is intended as a tool to limit your work-in-progress (and prevent yourself from cheating).

 ## How to use it?